Switch (card game): Game rules

 Players are initially dealt a similar-sized hand of cards (often seven per person), but the exact number may vary depending on how many players are present.
 The remainder of the deck is placed face down and serves as a "pool" or drawing stack.
 At the beginning of the game, the topmost card from the "pool” is revealed and, so long as this card is not a trick card, play begins.
 (Switch may not start with a trick card, and so if the "starting card" is a trick card, cards shall continue to be selected from the pool until a non-trick card is revealed.)

 The first to play (generally, the player on the dealer's left) should select from his or her hand a card that matches either, the suit or the rank of the open card (the card that is "top"); for example, on a 9 of spades, only a spade card or a 9 may be played.
-The card played must be of the same value or higher.
-If a player is not able to place a card, he draws cards from the stack until he can play a card.
-A player may choose to withhold a card due to personal strategy but will incur the penalty of having to pick a card from the deck.
+If a player is not able to place a card, or chooses not to, they must draw one card from the stack, and play it if they are able to; if they cannot, their turn ends.

 If the drawing stack is run down and becomes empty, the playing stack or discard pile (except for the topmost card) is shuffled, and placed face down to become the new "pool."

-If the last player, at the point of when the second last player has said "Last Card", and has ended the game, the last standing player, or the lost player, can bring the player back into the game, provided the player has all logical moves remaining in hand.
-If the player does have all logical moves, the second last player is brought back into the game, as a form of resurrection, to re-compete.
-Should the last player not have all logical moves, that player loses the game.
+When a player has only one remaining card they must remember to say "last card" aloud before their turn has ended, to inform the other players that they are about to win.
+If a player should fail to do so before the next player has started their turn they must draw two cards as a penalty.

-Power Cards
+Power cards

-In Switch some cards are known as "power" or "trick" cards because their being played directly affects the gameplay:
+Some cards are known as "power" or "trick" cards because their being played directly affects the gameplay: